imageio/imageio/docs/reference/core_v3.rst

 Usage <v3_advanced_usage>`.
 The first part (everyday usage) focusses on sensible defaults and automation to cover everyday tasks such as plain reading or writing of images.
-The second part (advanced usage) focusses on providing fully-featured and performant access to all the a particular backend.
+The second part (advanced usage) focusses on providing fully-featured and performant access to all the features of a particular backend.

 API Overview
 ------------